-Most recipes that include peaches first require you to peel them.
-Instead of grabbing a knife and going to work, there is a much, much easier way to remove the skin.
+Most recipes that include peaches first require you to peel them, instead of grabbing a knife, try this easy way to peel peaches!
 This method is foolproof and perfect for getting large and small batches of peaches peeled very quickly.
 So no matter what your plans are, you’ll be ready.

 Video Demonstration